 Also, a student in consultation with their advisor can choose to move their field of study catalog year forward.
 This is accomplished by submitting a signed Catalog Declaration form with the appropriate catalog term designation.
 Catalog terms can be moved forwards but not backwards in time (with the exception of moving the first option back to synchronize it with the major).

-The Curriculum Proposal System is provided by the Office of Academic Planning and Assessment for the submission and tracking of curriculum proposals.
+The Curriculum Proposal System is provided by the Office of Academic Programs, Assessment and Accreditation for the submission and tracking of curriculum proposals.

 Category I proposals are for major curricular changes that require state level approval.